oracle-devrel/devo.tutorials/ci-automation/1-automation-basics.md

 ### CLIs

 CLIs are a little bit better than GUIs for helping you manage critical issues.
 Instead of pointing-and-clicking, commands are directly issued into the application.
 When you get down to it, CLIs are really just a text user interface.
 Most CLIs allow for running "headless", meaning they don't require continuous user input (all input can be provided at runtime).
 One benefit is that it's easier to use CLIs with automated workflows, so it's definitely a step in the right direction.
-By themselves though, it's impossible to embed any sort of logic when using CLIs, unless there's some sort of scripting (shell scripts, Ruby, Python, etc.) involved.
-This means that it's great to send a single command (or even a series of commands), but it can be difficult to maintain a high level of assurance without more involved scripting logic being used with the CLI.
+By themselves though, it's impossible to embed any sort of logic when using CLIs, this is where some sort of scripting (shell scripts, Ruby, Python, etc.) can add significant benefit.
+After determining the set of CLI commands to run, you can utilize the scripting tool of choice to implement logic and create repeatable automation activities.

 ### IaC tools

 When you really need to tailor your environment and maximize control over how it performs, IaC tools are what you need.
 IaC tools are designed from the ground-up to manage infrastructure resources using code.
 Resources are defined within the code, with the tool itself providing the necessary structure and logic to quickly and easily build a definition of what you need or want an environment to be.
 The basic "scaffolding" (logic elements, API interactions, etc.) are all abstracted, allowing you to focus on describing the resources you need or want to exist in the environment.

 By far, this is one of the easiest and fastest ways to build and maintain cloud environments.
-But this isn't just limited to the cloud, on-premesis resources can often be managed with IaC tools as well.
+But this isn't just limited to the cloud; on-premesis resources can often be managed with IaC tools as well.
 Are you using multiple cloud providers?
 Even more reason to utilize IaC in managing your IT infrastructure.

 With IaC, it's common to use Git on the back-end.
 Git allows you to get a deep history of changes and its robust version control system enables easy and rapid rollbacks.
 Additionally, if you use Git for storing the code definitions, you're able to use standard processes and tools to monitor/approve/manage changes before they're made.
 Whether using policy-as-code (such as [Open Policy Agent](https://www.openpolicyagent.org), with implementations such as [Policy-as-Code on OCI using Open Policy Agent](https://github.com/oracle-devrel/oci-pac-opa)) or a manual pull request (PR)/merge request (MR) review process, you can have a really solid review/approval/compliance mechanism (not to mention yet another audit trail that's separate from the cloud/platform itself).